 Bronwin Weber's award-winning confections are unapologetically over the top (she's a regular on The Food Network's Cake Challenge).
 She's masterful at intricate sugar art and fondant sculpting, which results in such awe-inducing, multi-tiered celebration cakes you'll feel kind of bad slicing into them.
 It's also worth noting that the bakery is Kosher.

 Balancing Energy Health & Yoga Center

 1444 Oak Lawn Ave., Ste.
 319, Design District

 Lisa Breitenwischer opened her yoga studio in 2012.
 There, she teaches highly individualized classes and runs a program of personalized holistic treatments and nutritional counseling.
 Among the treatments available at her intimate studio is a new IR sauna, which is gratifying before or after a yoga class.
 (It's also relatively affordable here.)

 Dallas friends swear they’ve experienced the best facials of their lives at the hands of Joanna Czech, who incorporates LED therapy into her treatments.
-After studying biology in Poland, she made a name for herself in NYC before setting up shop in Dallas in 2012.
+After studying biology in Poland, she made a name for herself in NYC before adding her studio here in Dallas in 2012.
 Instead of selecting a treatment from a menu, your aesthetician analyzes your skin, discusses goals with you (which could be anything from treating sun damage to glowier skin for an event that evening), and then gets to work.
 Every facial focuses on treating and supporting the lipid (top) layer of skin, and you can add on microcurrent, hyaluronic acid patches, oxygen infusion, microneedling, and more as you need.
-Some of our favorite clean lines are used in many of the facials, including Dr. Barbara Sturm, Grown Alchemist, and Vintner’s Daughter.
+Czech’s eponymous skin care line is clean and absolutely fantastic.
+There is a second location in New York City.